-The actuarial assessment performed by the Department of Treasury and Finance increased the salary inflation rate from 2.5% (2022) to 3.5% for long service leave liability.
+The actuarial assessment performed by the Department of Treasury and Finance used a salary inflation rate of 3.5% (2023: 2.5%) for the long service leave liability.

-The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability and employee benefits expense of \$0.038 million.
+The net financial effect of the changes to actuarial assumptions in the current financial year is an increase in the long service leave liability and employee related expense of \$0.061 million.
 The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographical and financial assumptions - including the long-term discount rate.